Siege of Akasaka: Battle

 During the initial assault by the Kamakura force, Masashige used skilled archers to kill or wound many before they retreated hastily to make camp for a longer siege.
 Kusunoki Shichiro picked this time to attack the camp with his horsemen from two sides, and was soon joined by more cavalry from the castle gates.
 The horsemen "broke through the enemy lines from every direction, cutting them down on all sides and so astounding the shogunate warriors that they could not form ranks."

 In another assault, the Shogunate soldiers started scaling the outer wall, deceived by the silence from within.
 Unbeknownst to the attackers, they were scaling a fake wall which Masashige signaled to be collapsed.
-As the Kamakura troops hit the ground, Masashige's force subjected them to logs and stones hurled at them from with in the fortress, inflicting grievous harm.
+As the Kamakura troops hit the ground, Masashige's force subjected them to logs and stones hurled at them from within the fortress, inflicting grievous harm.
 In another instance, the attackers tried to grapnel the remaining wall, only to have boiling hot water poured on them by Masashige's men.

-Three weeks into the siege, the Imperial troops met the one foe they couldn't outsmart: starvation.
+Three weeks into the siege, the Imperial troops were confronted with the starvation spreading through their ranks.
 In an attempt to finally break the siege, Masashige devised a plan in which his men disguised themselves as Shogunate soldiers and left the bodies of the slain combatants in the fort in a large pile of kindling.
 Thus disguised, Masashige's men were able to slip through the defenses.
 Once free, one man left behind lit the bonfire and the castle, deceiving the Kamakura soldiers into thinking they had committed suicide.
-Despite the apocryphal, the siege ended in Hōjō victory when Masashige and his men were cut off from water.
+Despite the apocryphal, the siege ended in Hōjō victory when Masashige and his men were cut off from their water supplies.

 When Masashige and Moriyoshi escaped the first fortress, Masashige contacted the local merchants he had connections with and managed to raise a new army with the funds provided to him by them.
 After retaking Lower Akasaka, he built Kami-Akasaka upon a small plateau surrounded on three sides by a low valley.
 Unfortunately for Masashige, the Shogunate forces returned, besieged and defeated him again, and burned his fortress to the ground as well.
-However, he again escaped, this time fleeing to Chihaya Castle, Kami-Akasaka was razed.
+However, he again escaped, this time fleeing to Chihaya Castle.
+Kami-Akasaka was razed.